It starts off with optimism:

 Befriending a narcissist.
 Working for one.
 Falling in love with one.
 All these are examples of how the self-sabotage script gets played out unconsciously.

 Befriending a narcissist.
 Working for one.
 Falling in love with one.
-All these are examples of how the self-sabotage script gets played out unconsciously. #narcissisticabuse Click To Tweet
+All these are examples of how the self-sabotage script gets played out unconsciously. #narcissisticabuse Share on X6 This is you on a mission to fix others

 For someone raised by a narcissist, the idea of fixing others can be intoxicating.
 It takes you away from the need to fix yourself.